Advanced Urology Associates Overactive Bladder (OAB) Center of Excellence

 Our OAB Nurse Navigator will work together with your Urologist to evaluate your symptoms and walk you through the treatment options available.
 Every individual’s symptoms are different and there is not a “one size fits all” medication or treatment that works for every patient.
 It is important to communicate with your physician and the nurse navigator about noticed improvements or unchanging to worsening symptoms after trying a treatment option.
 We ask you to be honest if a treatment is not working so that we can look at additional treatment options for you.

-If you have any questions about any of the treatments or think a specific treatment is the right option for you, please discuss these options with your physician, request an appointment or contact us today at 815.409.4930.
+If you have any questions about Overactive Bladder (OAB) treatments, or think a specific treatment is the right option for you, please contact us today at 815.409.4930 or request an appointment.

 An overactive bladder can have a major impact on your life and finding the right treatment can be just as frustrating.
 At Advanced Urology Associates, our experienced OAB physicians assess our patients and discuss treatment options to work to find the best options and treatment plans.